nickp60/riboSeed/README.md

 * `riboSnag.py` takes the list of clustered locus tags and extracts their sequences with flanking regions, optionally turning the coding sequences to N's to minimize bias towards reference.
 Is used to pull out regions of interest from a Genbank file.
 Outputs a directory with a fasta file for each clustered region (and a log file).

-Additionally, it does a lot of plotting to visualize the Shannon entropy, coverage, occurances, and other useful metrics.
+Additionally, it does a lot of plotting to visualize the Shannon entropy, coverage, occurrences, and other useful metrics.

 THIS SCRIPT IS NOT LONGER A REQUIRED PART OF THE PIPELINE!
 It is still included as the plots it generates can be useful for troubleshooting.